-Students who arrive after 7:45 a.m. must report directly to the front office for a late pass in order to be admitted to class.
+Carline closes at 7:44 a.m.
+Students who arrive after 7:44 a.m. must report directly to the front office for a late pass to be admitted to class.
 If your student arrives late, a parent and/or guardian must park and sign them in at the office upon arrival.
-In most situations, if you do not see a faculty member outside directing traffic, you are late and need to sign your student(s) in.

 Students who will be leaving early, all early checkouts must be completed by 2:30 p.m.
 (12:30 p.m. on Fridays for early dismissal).
 If your student will be checked out early, a parent and/or guardian must park and sign them out at the office prior to 2:30 p.m.
 (12:30 p.m. on Fridays for early dismissal).
 Early checkouts from school will be marked accordingly in the student's record.
-Parents and/or guardians who checkout their student early from school, for any reason, must sign the student out.
+Parents and/or guardians who check out their students early from school, for any reason, must sign the student out.
 A valid I.D. is required on all early checkouts.
 Only individuals listed on the emergency contact for pick up permission shall be allowed to check out any student.
 Changes will not be accepted over the phone.

 The Academy considers abuse of tardies and/or early dismissals as lost instructional time, which may be addressed by the Head of School.
-In cases of excessive tardiness and/or early checkouts, further disciplinary measures according to the Student Code of Conduct may be taken or may lead up to a parental meeting with the attendance committee.
+In cases of excessive tardiness and/or early checkouts, further disciplinary measures according to the Student Code of Conduct may be taken or may lead to a parental meeting with the attendance committee.
 Excessive means when a student accumulates ten or more tardies and/or early checkouts within a six-month period in any one school year.